asha-saini06/java-refresher-notes/Notes.md

 | CGI           | Old dynamic page technology             |
 | URL Pattern   | Maps URL to servlet                     |
 | Container     | Runs servlets and manages web app       |

+### JavaServer Pages (JSP)
+- JSP allows developers to embed Java code inside HTML pages for creating dynamic web content.
+- It is built on top of Servlets and automatically converted into Servlet code at runtime.
+- JSP makes it easier to separate business logic from the presentation layer, improving maintainability of applications.

+### Frameworks in Advanced Java
+- **Spring MVC**: Implements the Model-View-Controller pattern for structured web applications.
+- **Hibernate**: ORM framework that maps Java objects to database tables.
+- **JSF (JavaServer Faces)**: Component-based UI framework for Java web apps.

+### MVC Architecture in Java Web Apps
+- **Model**: Business logic and database layer.
+- **View**: Presentation layer (JSP, HTML, or frontend frameworks).
+- **Controller**: Handles user requests and directs them to the right resources.

+### Spring Boot (Modern Java Web Development)
+Spring Boot is a framework built on top of the Spring ecosystem that simplifies web application development.

+**Key Features:**

+- **Auto-configuration**: Reduces boilerplate setup.
+- **Embedded Servers**: Comes with Tomcat, Jetty, or Undertow, so no manual server setup is needed.
+- **Production-ready**: Includes monitoring, health checks, and metrics.
+- **Microservices support**: Ideal for cloud-native applications.

+Spring Boot allows developers to quickly create RESTful APIs, MVC-based web apps, and enterprise applications with minimal configuration.